VCTLabs/software_test_description_template/std/EU_STD.rst

 the intermediate and final results of the test case.
 For each test result, the following information shall be provided, as applicable:

+a.
+The range or accuracy over which an output can vary and still be acceptable
+b.
+Minimum number of combinations or alternatives of input and output conditions that constitute an acceptable test result
+c.
+Maximum/minimum allowable test duration, in terms of time or number of events
+d.
+Maximum number of interrupts, halts, or other system breaks that may occur
+e.
+Allowable severity of processing errors
+f.
+Conditions under which the result is inconclusive and re-testing is to be performed
+g.
+Conditions under which the outputs are to be interpreted as indicating irregularities in input test data, in the test database/data files, or in test procedures
+h.
+Allowable indications of the control, status, and results of the test and the readiness for the next test case (may be output of auxiliary test software)
+i.
+Additional criteria not mentioned above.

 4.x.y.6 Test procedure
 ######################